 a.
 Fund Objectives

-of all the debt funds.
-The Net NAV doesn’t fluctuate too frequently because the underlying assets mature within 60-91 days.
-This somehow prevents the fund NAV from getting impacted too much by the underlying asset price fluctuations.
-However, there might be a chance of a sudden drop in NAV in case of a sudden downgrade of the credit rating of the underlying security.
-To put it simply, liquid funds are not completely risk-free.
+Liquid funds are least risky among all the debt funds.
+The NAV doesn’t fluctuate too frequently as the underlying assets have maturity period in the range of 60 days to 91 days.
+This prevents the NAV of liquid funds from getting impacted by the underlying asset price fluctuations.
+However, there might be a chance of a sudden drop in NAV.
+This can happen due to a sudden decline in the credit rating of the underlying security.
+In simple words, liquid funds are not entirely risk-free.

 b.
 Expected Returns

 Historically, liquid funds have offered returns in the range of 7% to 9%.
 It is way higher than the mere 4% returns obtained on a regular savings bank account.
 Even though the returns on liquid funds are not guaranteed, in most cases, they have delivered positive returns on redemption.